SybilHerreraFoessel/FFPE-Visium-probe-design-Snakemake/Step1/README_part1.md

-# FFPE Visium probe design with snakemake
+# FFPE Visium probe design with snakemake part 1
 The pipeline developed by Ireen van Dolderen (with different python scripts) has been modified by Sybil Herrera Foessel to be run as a Snakemake workflow system (all necessary files included in the Step1 folder).